-Some content and ideas within this course have been excerpted from Ray Pritchard's book An Anchor for the Soul: Bible Study.
-Crossroads is deeply thankful to Dr. Pritchard for his generosity in granting Crossroads permission to use his materials for this course and to use his book An Anchor for the Soul (available at www.keepbelieving.com) as a source of inspiration for the course itself.
+Some content and ideas within this course have been excerpted from Ray Pritchard's book An Anchor for the Soul.
+Copyright © 2001, 2011 by Moody Publishers.
+Used by permission of Moody. www.moodypublishers.com.
+Crossroads is deeply thankful to Dr. Pritchard for his generosity in granting Crossroads permission to use his materials for this course and to use his book An Anchor for the Soul as a source of inspiration for the course itself.